cloudfoundry-incubator/kubecf/doc/secret_rotation.md

          kubectl apply --namespace kubecf -f /path/to/your/yaml/file

-  3. The cf-operator will process this ConfigMap due the label
+  3. The cf-operator will process this ConfigMap due to the label

          quarks.cloudfoundry.org/secret-rotation: "true"